 Alighting at the Broomfield Road stop right outside James McGrory Park, I took some photos over the wall before heading down to the main entrance to see if there was any chance of gaining entry.
 My luck was in.

-A friendly gent originally from Nottingham was getting the ground ready in preparation of a local cup final the following Friday.
+A friendly gent originally from Nottingham was getting the ground ready in preparation for a local cup final the following Friday.
 He told me to go inside the buildings and take whatever photos I wanted.

 The ground was relatively basic, but it had obviously been looked after of late.
 The only small cover was behind the goal, but the Royston Road side had a few steps of open terracing, while the opposite side looked to have been prepared for something similar.

 My thoughts about the club making a real effort and using the McGrory history to attract fans were confirmed.
-I was told that when the old committee left, gates were around 20 to 30.
+I was told that when the old committee left, the gates were around 20 to 30.
 Now 150 would be a regular attendance, with up to another 100 added if Celtic were away.

 It was good to see a local club making a real effort.
 I departed as the rain fell and walked up Broomfield Road to head to Petershill to update my photo collection.